 Attend local business Meetups.
 Meetup is a great way to connect with other humans in your area.
 The network makes it easy for you to meet others in your field and collaborate.
 You can join a Meetup group or start a new one.

 Become your own boss and open a freelance business in the Netherlands.
 As a freelancer, you’ll be able to work at your own pace and during hours that are best for you.
-Sign up today for Xolo Leap to open your own business with ease and fun!
+Become a ZZPer today!